-Article 4 and 6(2) of the World Heritage Convention.

-b) adopt general policies to give the heritage a function in the life of the community;

-- c) integrate heritage protection into comprehensive planning programmes; - d) establish services for the protection, conservation and presentation of the heritage; - e) develop scientific and technical studies to identify actions that would counteract the dangers that threaten the heritage; - f) take appropriate legal, scientific, technical, administrative and financial measures to protect the heritage; - g) foster the establishment or development of national or regional centres for training in the protection, conservation and presentation of the heritage and encourage scientific research in these fields; - h) not take any deliberate measures that directly or indirectly damage their heritage or that of another State Party to the Convention;
+Operational Guidelines for the Implementation of the World Heritage Convention (b) adopt general policies to give the heritage a function in the life of the community; Article 5 of the World Heritage Convention. (c) integrate heritage protection into comprehensive planning pro- grammes; (d) establish services for the protection, conservation and presenta- tion of the heritage; (e) develop scientific and technical studies to identify actions that would counteract the dangers that threaten the heritage; (f) take appropriate legal, scientific, technical, administrative and financial measures to protect the heritage; (g) foster the establishment or development of national or regional centres for training in the protection, conservation and presen- tation of the heritage and encourage scientific research in these fields; (h) not take any deliberate measures that directly or indirectly damage their heritage or that of another State Party to the Convention ; Article 11(1) of the World Heritage Convention. (i) submit to the World Heritage Committee an inventory of proper- ties suitable for inscription on the World Heritage List (referred to as a Tentative List); Article 6(3) of the World Heritage Convention. (j) make regular contributions to the World Heritage Fund, the amount of which is determined by the General Assembly of States Parties to the Convention ; Article 16(1) of the World Heritage Convention. (k) consider and encourage the establishment of national, public and private foundations or associations to facilitate donations for the protection of World Heritage; Article 17 of the World Heritage Convention.
+(1) give assistance to international fund-raising campaigns organized for the World Heritage Fund; Article 18 of the World Heritage Convention. (m) use educational and information programmes to strengthen appreciation and respect by their peoples of the cultural and natural heritage defined in Articles 1 and 2 of the Convention , and to keep the public informed of the dangers threatening this heritage; Article 27 of the World Heritage Convention.

-i) submit to the World Heritage Committee an inventory of properties suitable for inscription on the World Heritage List (referred to as a Tentative List);
+The General Assembly of States Parties to the World Heritage Convention implementation of the World Heritage Convention and state of conservation of properties.

-j) make regular contributions to the World Heritage Fund, the amount of which is determined by the General Assembly of States Parties to the Convention:

-k) consider and encourage the establishment of national, public and private foundations or associations to facilitate donations for the protection of World Heritage;

-l) give assistance to international fund-raising campaigns organized for the World Heritage Fund;

-m) use educational and information programmes to strengthen appreciation and respect by their peoples of the cultural and natural heritage defined in Articles 1 and 2 of the Convention, and to keep the public informed of the dangers threatening this heritage;

-(n) provide information to the World Heritage Committee on the implementation of the World Heritage Convention and state of conservation of properties; and
+(n) provide information to the World Heritage Committee on the Article 29 of the World